Last updated December 12, 2018.

 See also: Pregnancy Problems: Early Warning Signs

 Yes, absolutely.
 While hCG levels can be an indicator of a healthy pregnancy, low levels do not necessarily indicate an unhealthy pregnancy, and should be rechecked every 48-72 hours.
-An ultrasound is going to be your best test for determining the development of baby after 5-6 weeks gestation.
+An ultrasound, instead of hCG level, is going to be your best test for determining the development of baby after 5-6 weeks gestation.

 However, low hCG levels could mean a couple of things: a miscalculated pregnancy date, an ectopic pregnancy, or a miscarriage.
 High levels, on the other hand, also can indicate a miscalculated pregnancy date, multiples, or a molar pregnancy.
-Molar pregnancies are the result of a genetic error during fertilization, are rare, and will rarely develop into an embryo.
+Molar pregnancies are the result of a genetic error during fertilization, are rare, and will rarely develop into an embryo but can be caught quickly with a high hCG level.
 Abnormal hCG levels also have been associated with preeclampsia, a dangerous pregnancy condition, and pre-term delivery.

 If you are bleeding or have a history of miscarriage, your doctor may recheck your hCG levels often.
 However, some bleeding during the first trimester is common, and you shouldn’t assume the worst based on hCG levels alone.
 You should, however, contact your doctor right away, as spotting can indicate an ectopic pregnancy.
-Ectopic pregnancies are life-threatening to the mother if not treated immediately.
+An ectopic pregnancy is life-threatening to the mother if not treated immediately.

 If you unfortunately do experience a pregnancy loss, your hCG levels will return to non-pregnant levels in about 4-6 weeks.